 Horse Riding in Greece

 After riding in the morning, Christian and I enjoyed the remainder of the day exploring the village and surroundings.
-We rented a vespa and explored freely, though to be honest, we mostly spent our time moving from one restaurant to the other and sitting with different views of the castle.
+We rented a Vespa and explored freely.
+But to be honest, we mostly spent our time moving from one restaurant to the other and sitting with different views of the castle.
 (View of the castle from the port, view from atop the castle of the village, view of the castle from the main street, castle, castle, castle…)

 And I FINALLY after all these years got my wish.
 Cute guy.
 Greek Village.
 Horses.
 Scooty Bike.
 Great Food.
 Seriously, could life get any more perfect?
 (Minus the whole “not-knowing-where my-life-was-headed-and-how-I-would-pay-the-bills” part.)

 A Male Dominated Culture in the Equine World